Don’t let the joke be on you – properly prepare for each interview so you don’t look like a fool. [TWEET]

-While it may be fun to be a prankster, you’ll find that many people do not enjoy being the butt of someone else’s jokes – especially in the workplace.
+While you may enjoy the occasional prank, you’ll find that many people do not enjoy being the butt of someone else’s jokes – especially in the workplace.
 This is especially true during the job search.
 The last thing you want to do is look foolish in front of an important networking contact or potential employer.
 Avoid these five mistakes that will leave you looking foolish in an interview.
+[TWEET]

 You arrive late to the interview